-This Article applies to all research, for which NSF grant funds may be used, that potentially falls within the scope of the US Government Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern, hereafter referred to as the "Policy".
+This Article applies to all research, for which NSF grant funds may be used, that potentially falls within the scope of the US Government Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern as published in September 2014, hereafter referred to as the "Policy".
 See also PAPPG Chapter XI.B.5.